PhilPizza/jekyll-now/_posts/2018-05-21-MLB_Stadiums.md

 - Min.
 Distance to RF: 302'
 - Max.
 Distance to RF: 353'

-How stadium design and location can affect batting performance becomes clearer when you look at batting performance at each individual stadium...
+How stadiums can affect batting performance becomes clearer when you look at batting performance at each individual stadium...

 ![png](/images/MLB_Stadiums/all_batting_stad.png)

 Now, this variation isn't necessarily attributable solely to the stadium.
-Teams will play at their 'home' stadium more often than any other team, so better hitting teams will have a disproportionate affect on the hitting average at that stadium.
+Teams will play at their 'home' stadium more often than any other team, so better-hitting teams will have a disproportionate affect on the hitting average at their stadium.

 So instead, we can look at the number of hits we would *expect* a team to hit at a given stadium, given their number of At-Bats that game and long-run average, and take a look at the +/- of 'Expected Hits'

 ![png](/images/MLB_Stadiums/hitdiff_stad.png)

-Now we can see that there is some serious evidence the just the stadium where a game is played can have a substantial impact on hitting performance.
+Now we can see that there is some serious evidence that the stadium alone can have a substantial impact on hitting performance.
 But how can this be?
 Is the variation in outfield space the culprit behind it?
-Let's look at a few more factors...
+Let's look at a few more factors that can define the physical setting of the game:

 ![png](/images/MLB_Stadiums/elevation.png)

+So games at Coors Field are practically played on the moon.
+Otherwise, it does appear that some of the higher-elevation stadiums yield better-than-average hitting performance.

 ![png](/images/MLB_Stadiums/temp.png)

+There doesn't seem to be any kind of trend here between just temperature and hitting performance.
+However...

 ![png](/images/MLB_Stadiums/scaled.png)

-Great write-up on ADI here: [https://www.baseballvmi.com/fantasy-baseball-index-sports-weather](https://www.baseballvmi.com/fantasy-baseball-index-sports-weather)
+If you scale the mean temperature and elevation, and create a multiplicative interaction feature between them, a more obvious trend appears to emerge.
+This excercise was not blind luck, but informed by some great insight of the relationship between pitcher ball movement, and the Air Density Index (ADI), a property of both elevation and temperature, tracked and described in great detail here [https://www.baseballvmi.com/fantasy-baseball-index-sports-weather](https://www.baseballvmi.com/fantasy-baseball-index-sports-weather)

 photo_source: [www.pexels.com](www.pexels.com)